Burrata Cheese vs Pecorino Romano Cheese

 Burrata Cheese has a fat content of 60% fat in dry matter.
 Burrata's texture can be described as "soft, creamy".
 Pecorino Romano Cheese has a fat content of ~36%.
 Pecorino Romano's texture can be described as "hard".

-Burrata Cheese has a mild, lactic flavor.
-Pecorino Romano Cheese has a sharp, salty flavor.
+Burrata Cheese has a mild, lactic taste.
+Pecorino Romano Cheese has a sharp, salty taste.
+Pecorino Romano's aroma can be described as "strong".

 Appearance and Aging